 Intelligence is both a tradecraft of collecting and processing information, and an open-ended inquiry into complex problems.
 In this dual sense, intelligence is process and product of putting information into meaningful contexts.
 For intelligence professionals, providing such apolitical analysis does not mean ignoring politics—that is, being non-political.
 Political considerations are a necessary part of making sense of the multi-dimensional information environment.

-Bottom line: to recognize and defeat disinformation, arm the mind with superior intelligence analysis.
+Bottom line: to recognize and defeat disinformation, arm the mind with the critical thinking of intelligence analysis.